peter-w-bryant/ConversionUtil/README.md

 # ConversionUtil Web Application: https://conversion-util.herokuapp.com/
-A web-based application for converting between Binary / Decimal / Hexadecimal / Octal as well a calculator for performing operations on operands of type Binary / Decimal / Hexadecimal / Octal.
+A web-based application utility for converting between Binary / Decimal / Hexadecimal / Octal as well a calculator for performing operations on operands of type Binary / Decimal / Hexadecimal / Octal.

 <h4>Running the ConversionUtil Application Locally</h4>